 They came from all over Ireland and for many different reasons, some thought that by fighting with the British army their political goals would be achieved, others felt a sense of duty to fight for King and country and others thought this would be the biggest adventure of their lives.

 In 2015 Findmypast added an additional 9,000 records to their Irish National Roll of Honour 1914-1921.
-In the collection you can have discover remarkable stories of courage, adventure and valour.
+In the collection, you can have discover remarkable stories of courage, adventure, and valor.
 Below are two such stories.
 Both men died in service and received the Victoria Cross for their bravery, the highest and most prestigious award for gallantry and exceptional bravery in the presence of the enemy.

 Edward ‘Mick’ Mannock – World War One Ace